oren/aws-solution-architect-associate/cloud-guru.md

 * EBS backed instances can be stopped and you don't lose data if they are stopped.
 * You can reboot both without loosing data.
 * Both ROOT volumes will be deleted on termination but with EBS volumes you can tell AWS to keeyp the root device volume.

+**How can I take a snapshot of a RAID Array?**
+* Problem: take a snapshot, the snapshot excludes data held in the cache by applications and the OS.
+This tends not to matter on a single volume.
+However, using multiple volumes in a RAID array, this can be a problem due to interdependencies of the array.
+Since some data is in memory (cached by the OS or the app).
+* Solution: take an application consistent snapshot: stop the app from writing to disk, flush all caches to disk, and take the snapshot.
+* How: freeze the file system, unmount the RAID Array, shut down the EC2 instance.

 ### ELB
 * Types: Application, Network, and Classic